huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 * `user_data` - (Optional, String, ForceNew) Key/Value information defined for the function.
 Changing this creates a new function.

-* `xrole` - (Optional, String, ForceNew) This parameter is mandatory if the function needs to access other cloud services.
+* `agency` - (Optional, String, ForceNew) This parameter is mandatory if the function needs to access other cloud services.
 	Changing this creates a new function.

 * `func_code` - (Required, String, ForceNew) Function code.
 When code_type is set to inline, zip, or jar, this parameter is mandatory,